 Version Control with GitVersion Control with Git

 Kestra supports version control with Git.
-You can use one or more Git repositories to store your flows, namespace files, apps, tests, and dashboards, enabling you to track changes over time through Git commit history.
+You can use one or more repositories to store your flows, namespace files, apps, tests, and dashboards, tracking changes through Git history.

-There are multiple ways to use Git with Kestra:
+There are multiple ways to combine Kestra with Git:

-• PushNamespaceFiles task commits and pushes namespace file edits from the UI to Git.
-This pattern is useful for teams that prefer the built-in editor but still want files tracked in Git.
+• PushFlows commits and pushes flow edits from the UI to Git, useful when you rely on the built-in editor but still want version history.

-• Clone task clones a repository directly into a flow, making scripts available for execution.
+• Clone clones a repository directly into a flow so scripts are available at runtime.

-• TenantSync task synchronizes all namespaces in a tenant, including flows, files, apps, tests, and dashboards.
+• TenantSync synchronizes all namespaces in a tenant, including flows, files, apps, tests, and dashboards.

-• NamespaceSync task synchronizes objects within a single namespace with your Git repository.
+• NamespaceSync keeps a single namespace in sync with a Git repo.

 The image below shows how to choose the right pattern based on your needs: